Q: What makes you such an expert?!

 stop blocking the interlopers, and instead space themselves out at

 150ft distances.
-As long as nothing else limits the flow, this will erase
+As long as nothing else limits the flow, this may erase

-the bottleneck and drain out the jammed section as rapidly as possible (or
+the only bottleneck and drain out the jammed section as rapidly as

 off and stop tailgating.
-But if you want to create large daily
+Your speed will increase like magic.
+But if you

-backups, everyone should ride the bumper of the next guy.
+backups, everyone should always ride the bumper of the next guy.

 On the other hand, if everyone spaced their cars at far